-This article provides a practical explanation of project risk management.
-After reading, you will have a basic understanding of this powerful project management tool.
+Project Risk Management: this article provides a practical explanation of project risk management.
+Next to what it is (definition), this article also highlights the question what is a risk, risk management versus project management, the steps to start with project risk management and some useful methods.
+After reading, you will have a basic understanding of this project management tool.
+Enjoy reading!

 What is a risk?

 A risk is anything that may affect a project’s performance, budgets, or timeline when it materialises.
 Risks are therefore possibilities; there is a possibility that a certain incident may affect the project.
 “Individual” risk is defined as an uncertain event or condition that, if it occurs, has a positive or negative effect on a project’s objectives.